 Delivery.
 Seller will send to SynPat the items identified on Exhibit B within ten (10) days following the Effective Date.

 Payment.
 Upon sending the Notice of Successful Due Diligence to Seller, SynPat will cause the Seller’s Upfront Price to be paid to Seller by instructing the Participants to wire their Participation Fee within seven (7) days of the Notice of Successful Due Diligence Date to Seller’s Designated Account pursuant to Sec.
 6.2.
 In addition, SynPat will pay to Seller the Revenue Share Payments, as defined above, by wire transfer to Seller’s Designated Account.
+Notwithstanding the foregoing, SynPat will be ultimately responsible for all payments under this Agreement in case a Participant fails to pay the Participation Fee.

 Assignment of Patents and Additional Rights.